 These instructions are intended only as a general guide and do not supersede local codes in any way.
 Authorities having jurisdiction should be consulted before installation.
-The installation must conform with local building codes or, in the absence of local codes, with the current edition of CSA-B149 installation compliance codes.
-All electrical wiring and grounding for the unit must also comply with the current edition of CSA C22.1, Canadian Electrical Code.
+The installation must conform with local building codes or, in the absence of local codes, with the

-These unit heaters are CSA International design-certified for the installation clearances listed on the rating plate and in table 1.
-Adequate clearance must be provided around the appliance and around air inlet terminals.
+These unit heaters are CSA-certified for the installation clearances listed on the rating plate and in table 1.

+Adequate clearance must be provided around the appliance and around air openings into the combustion chamber.
 Provision shall be made for service accessibility.